agoda-com/standards-c-sharp/docs/extension-methods/extend-interface-over-class.md

 ## Prefer to extend interfaces over classes

 Where possible, prefer to extend an interface rather than a class.
-Your extension method will be a lot more useful on `IList` than `List`.
+If appropriate, your extension method will be a lot more useful on `IEnumerable` than `List`.